 After a while, the hostess led all of us in the waiting room down the stairs to the actual show room.
 I think the Robot Restaurant name threw me off as I thought we might be sitting in tables with Robots doing shows around us.
 But actually there is a “runway” and 3 rows of seats on each side.
 If you buy tickets from Voyagin, you’ll be guaranteed front row seats which is a lot more interaction with the performers and better for taking photos!
-But we sat in the 3rd row and the view was fine too.
+I sat in the 3rd row and the view was fine too.

 For the first little while, they sold more drinks and souvenirs and created a summer fair like environment.
 They had cocktails in a light up cup, beers, popcorn, and lots of Robot Restaurant souvenirs.

 The show started with a roar!
 About 10 performers all started playing the drums together and it was a thundering beginning and I barely knew where to look.
 For the next 15 minutes, weird animals and other creatures came out in floats parade style battling other creatures.
 I was trying to figure out the plot but there really isn’t any.
 The show itself was interesting in the sense that there is an overwhelming amount of lights and sound.
 However the intermissions every 15 minutes selling drinks and souvenirs really breaks up the atmosphere and makes it feel more like a tourist trap than a once in a lifetime experience.

 I think how much you enjoy the show is based on your expectations!
 I was thinking that there would be high-tech robots or really skilled performers doing acrobatic dances like Cirque du Soleil.
 So I was a bit disappointed with the level of professionalism of the show.
 There’s still tons of people who think it’s an absolute must go and a totally unique experience.
 It’s very hard to sum up the show as it’s just meant to be an overload of all your senses!
 There’s crazy laser lights, loud cheers, and even some flames.